MohnadBabgi/ReactJs-Practice/README.md

 # React Concepts Practice

 This repository is for **practicing React concepts**.
-The project demonstrates how to build **data-driven UIs** in React — the displayed data is **not hardcoded**, but rendered dynamically using React’s features.
+The project demonstrates how to build **data-driven UIs** in React — the displayed data is **not hardcoded**, but rendered dynamically from data.js using React’s features.

 ## Run with Docker